SeregPie/THREE.TextTexture/README.md

 });
 let material = new THREE.SpriteMaterial({map: texture});
 let sprite = new THREE.Sprite(material);
-sprite.scale.setX(texture.aspectRatio).multiplyScalar(128);
+sprite.scale.set(texture.aspectRatio, 1, 1).multiplyScalar(128);

 ```

 ---

+`.text`

-`.text` Changing the value of this property will cause/lead the redrawing of the underlying image.
+Changing the value of this property will cause/lead the redrawing of the underlying image.

+---

+`.fontSize`

-`.fontSize` The family of the font.
+The family of the font.

 Changing this property changes the image.

+---

+`.fontFamily`

-`.fontFamily` The family of the font.
+The family of the font.

 Changing this property changes the image.

+---

+`.aspectRatio`

-`.aspectRatio` The width of the image devided by the height of the image.
+The width of the image devided by the height of the image.